-The house buying process in the UK is actually quite drawn out and complicated – hence the often quoted statistic of moving house being one of the most stressful times in a person’s life.
+The process of buying a house in the UK is actually quite drawn out and complicated – hence the often quoted statistic of moving house being one of the most stressful times in a person’s life.

-The actual process involves dealing with a variety of organisations and people, including: estate agents, solicitors, banks/building societies and the people who are actually selling the house.
+The actual process of buying a house involves dealing with a variety of organisations and people, including: estate agents, solicitors, banks/building societies and the vendors who are actually selling the house.

-The house buying process usually takes the following form:
+The process of buying a house usually takes the following form:

 Decide how much you have to spend